-(b) IFRS 9 Financial Instruments ("IFRS 9")
+(a) IFRS 9 Financial Instruments ("IFRS 9")

 IFRS 9 was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.

-IFRS 9 is required to be applied for annual periods beginning on or after January 1, 2013.
-IASB has proposed to move the effective date of IFRS 9 to January 1, 2015.
+IFRS 9 is required to be applied for annual periods beginning on or after January 1, 2015.

-(c) IFRS 10 Consolidated Financial Statements ("IFRS 10")
+(b) IFRS 10 Consolidated Financial Statements ("IFRS 10")

 For annual periods beginning on January 1, 2013, IFRS 10 will replace portions of IAS 27 Consolidated and Separate Financial Statements and interpretation SIC-12 Consolidation - Special Purpose Entities.
 The new standard requires consolidated financial statements to include all controlled entities under a single control model.
 The Company will be considered to control an investee when it is exposed, or has rights to variable returns from its involvement with the investee and has the current ability to affect those returns through its power over the investee.
 As required by this standard, control is reassessed as facts and circumstances change.
 Additional guidance is given on how to evaluate whether certain relationships give the Company the current ability to affect its returns, including how to consider options and convertible instruments, holding less than a majority of voting rights, how to consider protective rights, and principal agency relationships (including removal rights), all which may differ from current practice.
+IFRS 10 was adopted on May 1, 2013 and did not have a material impact on the Company's consolidated annual financial statements.